 If you’re a digital marketer, you should know that even the smallest innovation can change the entire face of the game.
 Only a few months ago, Mark Zuckerberg announced that there will be an alteration on Facebook’s algorithm, creating ripples of challenging adjustments to different marketers.

-We saw great technological advancements in digital marketing this 2018 – such as augmented reality, voice search, and continuous innovation of social media – which might make you wonder what’s in store for the coming years, say 15 years from now.
+We saw great technological advancements in digital marketing in the Philippines and rest of the world this 2018 – such as augmented reality, voice search, and continuous innovation of social media – which might make you wonder what’s in store for the coming years, say 15 years from now.
 You might say that’s still a long time, but 2003 feels like it was just yesterday!

 So to ready you for the coming decade and a half, know some of the potential trends of digital marketing!